Errors and Solutions

 – You may not be using the right rendering mode:

 Try in the settings of Empire Earth to change between TnL and not TnL, sometimes this is enough.
+Most of the time TnL is slower because it consume more CPU.

 – You are using a laptop with a low performance integrated graphics processor (concerns almost all integrated graphics processor released before 2021):

 There is no miracle solution unfortunately, your PC is simply limited, the version of Intel HD Graphics released before 2021 (present on a large part of public PCs) are not only poorly performing but also very poorly realized and poorly optimized.
 You should be able to get a little more performance using dgVoodoo if the performance is bad without it, try all the dgVoodoo configurations available in the Community Setup, maybe you will see some changes.
+(If you don’t have used the Community Setup you can try to add it yourself)

 – You have set Empire Earth in a resolution higher than 1920×1200 :